Leadership Awards

 As Chair of Princeton Council’s Affordable Housing, Planning and Redevelopment Committee, Sacks spent the last three years overseeing the implementation of the town’s Affordable Housing Settlement that will bring more than 700 new units of net zero ready housing to Princeton – all located close to transit, shopping, employment, civic and recreational spaces.
 A newly created redevelopment zone encompassing two housing developments, and a long-declining shopping center, will bring much-needed economic revitalization to the entire area.
 Another newly created redevelopment area will replace an abandoned office complex with a housing mix that includes 30% affordable units for seniors and developmentally disabled adults.

-Councilwoman Sacks also led the creation of affordable housing overlay zones in the center of Princeton that preserves the streetscape and existing development pattern of this historic corridor defined by Nassau Street.
+Councilwoman Sacks also led the creation of affordable housing overlay zones in the center of Princeton that incentivize redevelopment consisting of multi-family residential with a minimum 20% affordable set-aside, along with ground-level retail, services, commercial and office space.

 As an elected official, Sacks has seen first-hand the tangible ways that planning tools impact all areas of people’s lives and has become passionately involved in using those tools to strengthen her community more equitably.
 Recently elected to a second term, Sacks looks forward to continuing her work in planning a sustainable, smart growth-oriented future for Princeton.